01dkg/Predictive-Analytics-Projects/README.md

 # Predictive-Analytics-Projects
-Contains collaboration projects on predictive analytics
+Contains collaboration projects on predictive analytics using Python and R